This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Antibiotics and Antifungal Medications

-When treating snake eye infections, antibiotics and antifungal medications become essential allies.
+When treating snake eye infections, consider antibiotics and antifungals like ciprofloxacin or Terramycin ophthalmic ointment.

 Eye Drops and Topical Treatments